-In accordance with the PC (USA) Book of Order (G-30106), Webster Presbyterian Church (WPC) has adopted and implemented this Sexual Misconduct Policy.
+In accordance with the PC (USA) Book of Order (G-30106), Webster Presbyterian Church (WPC) has adopted and implemented this Congregational Respect Policy.
 It has been formulated in order to ensure that everyone associated with our church will be able to work, worship, study and enjoy fellowship in a safe environment, free from sexual misconduct, harassment and discrimination, in any form.
 As a community of believers in Jesus Christ as our Lord and Savior, we take seriously the responsibility of spreading the Gospel and offering the love of God to any and all who are within our church walls or participating in any of our sponsored activities.
 Therefore, this policy has been prayerfully and carefully considered and formulated.

-To that end, our policy gives definitions of sexual abuse, sexual misconduct, harassment and discrimination of any kind, as well as identifies those who may be involved.
-In addition, there are procedures provided in place in the event that sexual misconduct is observed or experienced.
-As a church and a session, we seek to prevent sexual misconduct from happening and will actively assist those who become involved in such incidents.
+To that end, our policy gives definitions of sexual abuse, sexual misconduct, harassment and discrimination.
+In addition, there are procedures provided in the event that sexual misconduct is observed or experienced.
+As a church and a session, we seek to prevent sexual abuse, sexual misconduct, harassment and discrimination from happening and will actively assist those who become involved in such incidents.

 We believe that all people were created by God.
 God values all human life equally.
-Therefore we must respect the worth and dignity of all human beings—men, women and children.
+Therefore we must respect the worth and dignity of all human beings.
 We also believe in justice for all.
-Sexual misconduct is an abuse of power and trust and therefore is unjust.
+Sexual abuse, sexual misconduct, harassment and discrimination are abuses of power and trust and therefore are unjust.

-The purposes of writing this Sexual Misconduct Policy and Procedures are:
+The purposes of writing this Congregational Respect Policy are:

-to attempt to break the conspiracy of silence surrounding sexual misconduct within the church community;
+to attempt to break the conspiracy of silence surrounding sexual misconduct, harassment and discrimination within the church community;

 to recognize that the church is responsible for the professional conduct of its pastors, staff, contract employees, and church-related conduct of other workers, volunteers, members, congregants and guests, and must act to prevent misconduct from causing harm to all who are part of the life of this congregation;

-to outline procedures for the session and staff for responding to allegations of sexual misconduct; and
+to outline procedures for the session and staff for responding to allegations of sexual abuse and sexual misconduct; and

-to identify areas in which healing and reconciliation can be supported within the church community following occurrences or accusations of sexual misconduct.
+to identify areas in which healing and reconciliation can be supported within the church community following occurrences or accusations of sexual abuse, sexual misconduct, harassment or discrimination.

-This Sexual Misconduct Policy and Procedures is to be used in conjunction with the WPC Child Protection Policy, WPC Personnel Policy and the Presbyterian Church (USA) Book of Order.
+This Policy on Congregational Respect is to be used in conjunction with the WPC Child Protection Policy, WPC Personnel Policy and the Presbyterian Church (USA) Book of Order.

 Our Call to Act: A Biblical Foundation